aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing.charts/chart/axisx/_index.md

 linktitle: AxisX
 articleTitle: AxisX
 second_title: Aspose.Words for .NET
 description: Chart AxisX property.
-Provides access to properties of the X axis of the chart in C#.
+Provides access to properties of the primary X axis of the chart in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.drawing.charts/chart/axisx/
 ---
 ## Chart.AxisX property

-Provides access to properties of the X axis of the chart.
+Provides access to properties of the primary X axis of the chart.

 ```csharp
 public ChartAxis AxisX { get; }